Obama Confirms Drone Strikes In Pakistan

-"This is a targeted, focused effort at people who are on a list of active terrorists who are trying to go in and harm Americans, hit American facilities and bases, and so on," he said.
-It is important for everybody to understand that this thing is kept on a very tight leash."
+"I think that there's this perception somehow that we're just sending in a whole bunch of strikes willy-nilly," he continued.
+"This is a targeted, focused effort at people who are on a list of active terrorists who are trying to go in and harm Americans, hit American facilities and American bases and so on."

 |Join the GlobalSecurity.org mailing list|